 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

 1modules:2 web: {}3 rag: { config: { backend: { type: qdrant, path: ./kb } } }45agents:6 - id: router7 modules: [{agent_spawn: [Agent]}]8 brain:9 provider: anthropic10 model: claude-haiku-4-511 credential: anthropic_main12 system_prompt: |13 You route.
-Classify the user message in one word:14 SIMPLE -> single fact or definition, dispatch fast_helper15 RESEARCH -> needs the web, dispatch researcher16 EXPERT -> multi-step or ambiguous, dispatch expert17 Then call Agent(specialist=<picked>, prompt=<original>, wait=true)18 and return the result verbatim.1920 - id: fast_helper21 role: specialist22 modules: [{rag: [search]}]23 brain: { model: claude-haiku-4-5, credential: anthropic_main }24 system_prompt: "Answer in one paragraph using rag.search results."2526 - id: researcher27 role: specialist28 modules: [{web: [search, fetch]}, {rag: [search]}]29 brain: { model: claude-sonnet-4-6, credential: anthropic_main }30 system_prompt: "Research, cite sources, write a concise answer."3132 - id: expert33 role: specialist34 modules: [{web: [search, fetch]}, {rag: [search]}]35 brain: { model: claude-opus-4-7, credential: anthropic_main }36 system_prompt: "Reason carefully, ask clarifying questions if needed."How it works
+Classify the user message in one word:14 SIMPLE -> single fact or definition, dispatch fast_helper15 RESEARCH -> needs the web, dispatch researcher16 EXPERT -> multi-step or ambiguous, dispatch expert17 Then call Agent(specialist=<picked>, prompt=<original>, wait=true)18 and return the result verbatim.1920 - id: fast_helper21 role: specialist22 modules: [{rag: [search]}]23 brain: { model: claude-haiku-4-5, credential: anthropic_main }24 system_prompt: "Answer in one paragraph using rag.search results."2526 - id: researcher27 role: specialist28 modules: [{web: [search, fetch]}, {rag: [search]}]29 brain: { model: claude-sonnet-4-6, credential: anthropic_main }30 system_prompt: "Research, cite sources, write a concise answer."3132 - id: expert33 role: specialist34 modules: [{web: [search, fetch]}, {rag: [search]}]35 brain: { model: claude-opus-4-7, credential: anthropic_main }36 system_prompt: "Reason carefully, ask clarifying questions if needed."Walking through the YAML one block at a time so the design is clear, not memorised.

 The router runs Haiku-class.
 Its only job is one-word classification of incoming messages, almost free per call.